tjpassaro/Open-Source-Labs/lab2/lab2.md

 An example project would be making a

+##Project and License:
-I am making CAPP reports for dual majors.
-I will be using the MIT License.
+I am making CAPP reports for dual majors and I will be using the MIT License.
+It combines the CAPP reports of dual majors and makes a single, composite report.
 It is really open-ended and promotes the use of free software.
 Because it is RPI specific, I doubt it can be used for monetary gain which is why a GPL license is not necessary.
 The MIT license allows for a little more openness in case there was a reason someone wanted to use the program, but needed a different license.

 Website | License Present | License
 ----------|-----|----------